aqthai/aqthai/README.md

 | Cantonese | Casual |
 | Vietnamese | Intermediate |

-## App Tasks To Do
+### App Tasks To Do
 - [ ] Calendar
-- [ ] Whitespace Radio
+- [ ] Whitespace Broadcasting
 - [ ] Cowsay "move"
+~like keep moving~

-📫 How to reach me best is through email. alvinquanthai@gmail.com
+📫 The best way to start reaching me best is through email. alvinquanthai@gmail.com

 <!---
 aqthai/aqthai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.